feixiang1209/16s-qiime-autopipeline/README.md

 --meta: Required, name of the meta file

---train_classifier: Required, Yes or No, depending on whether to the classifier needs to be trained
+--train_classifier: Required, Yes or No, depending on whether the classifier needs to be trained
+--database_seq: Optional.
+If train_classifier is yes, put the name of the database sequence file
+--database_tax: Optional.
+If train_classifier is yes, put the name of the database taxonomy file
+--pre_trained_classifier: Optional.
+If train_classifier is no, put the name of the pre_trained_classifier

 --remove_mito_chlo: Optional, Yes or No, default is no; if YES, choose whether mitochondrial sequences, chloroplast sequences or both should be removed

 iv.
-If train_classifier is needed, the script will ask for the names of the silva seq and silva tax files.
-If train_classifier is not needed, the script will ask for the name of the existing trained taxa file.
+If train_classifier is needed, put "--train_classifier=yes", options database_seq and database_tax will become mandatory.
+Name of the database sequence file and taxonomy file need to be filled. (example: --database_seq=silva-138.1-ssu-nr99-seqs.qza --database_tax=silva-138.1-ssu-nr99-tax.qza).
+      If train_classifier is not needed, put "--train_classifier=no", option pre_trained_classifier will become mandatory.
+Name of the pre_trained_classifier needs to be filled.  (example: --pre_trained_classifier=trained_classifier.qza)

 3. Results